 Nothing further was said but the family and I knew this father is a model father who is an integral part of his family.
 My presence would be affirmation of this to celebrate his fatherhood and life.
 Though the trip was only a few miles, I wondered what I could say.
 Perhaps nothing need be said for his life said it all.

-Read more articles by Stephen A. Peterson or search for articles on the same topic or others.
+Read more articles by Stephen A. Peterson or search for other articles by topic below.